Foreclosure Process in Vermont

 Foreclosure Summons and Complaint

 If you do not cure your mortgage default by bringing your mortgage current, the bank can file paperwork to start a foreclosure action in civil court.
-You will receive copies of what the bank files.
+You will get copies of what the bank files.
 It will include a Summons and a Complaint.
 The Summons gives you instructions on what you need to do.

 You must file a written Answer within 21 calendar days of when you received the Complaint.